cegeka/simba-os/CONTRIBUTE.md

 3. Run the maven goal: `mvn release:prepare`

    This will prompt for the release version, SCM tag and next snapshot version.
-Afterwards it will update the pom files, perform a `git tag` push them to GitHub, and prepare a `release.properties` file for next step.
+Afterwards it will update the pom files, perform a `git tag`, and prepare a `release.properties` file for next step.

+   You will have to do a `git push` yourself still.

 4. Run the maven goal: `mvn release:perform -DuseReleaseProfile=false`